kermitt2/entity-fishing/Readme.md

 Main author and contact: Patrice Lopez (<patrice.lopez@science-miner.com>)

-*entity-fishing* has been created, developed and is maintained by [SCIENCE-MINER](http://science-miner.com/entity-disambiguation/) (since 2015, first Open Source public version in 2016), with contributions of [Inria](http://inria.fr) Paris (2017-2018) and support from [Kairntech](https://kairntech.com) (2022) under a [RAPID](https://www.defense.gouv.fr/aid/deposez-votre-projet/rapid-regime-dappui-a-linnovation-duale) grant.
+*entity-fishing* has been created, developed and is maintained by [SCIENCE-MINER](http://science-miner.com/entity-disambiguation/).
+The development started in 2015, with the first Open Source public version available in 2016.

+The project has received support from [Kairntech](https://kairntech.com) (2022) under a [RAPID](https://www.defense.gouv.fr/aid/deposez-votre-projet/rapid-regime-dappui-a-linnovation-duale) grant and contributions from [Inria](http://inria.fr) Paris (2017-2018).